notenoughtech/NodeRED-Projects/Tracking daylight in NodeRED/README.md

 - estra info about civil/nautical/astronomical daylight features

 ### Settings
 Visit Settings node to set your lat/long and other parameters.
 Consider [preserving variables in NodeRED](https://notenoughtech.com/home-automation/preserving-variables-in-nodered/) to keep your data stored after reboot.
+Please check the timezone set in NodeRED as well if you are not getting the corrrect results.
+See setting file.

 #### Feedback